Privacy Act Systems - DOL/ETA-7

 RECORD SOURCE CATEGORIES:

-Information comes from labor certification applications, labor condition applications, and labor attestations completed by employers.
-Certain information is furnished by named alien beneficiaries of labor certification applications, State workforce agencies, and the resumes and applications of U.S. workers.
+Information contained in this system is obtained from labor certification applications, labor condition applications, and prevailing wage determination requests completed by employers.
+Certain information is furnished by named alien beneficiaries of permanent labor certification applications, State Workforce Agencies, and the resumes and applications of U.S. workers.
+Additional information is obtained from employer provided surveys.

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT: